 Our Flight School Budget Financial Model has convenient, informative, and easy-to-use operational performance graphs.
 Here you may visually track your company’s key operational performance indicators (KPIs) in the form of charts.
 These operational performance graphs show the stakeholders the financial information related to the company’s liquidity, revenues, expenses, cash flows, and other financial metrics.
 This financial information in the form of graphs will help a business owner to create presentations for banks and investors with minimum effort.

 The Five Year Financial Projection Template Sources and Uses (or so-called S&U) statement shows the stakeholders how the company plans to finance its project or overall business activities and where the capital will go.

-The Sources and Uses of cash statement’s primary rule is that the funds’ sources must balance with the combined uses.
+The Sources and Uses of the cash statement’s primary rule are that the funds’ sources must balance with the combined uses.
 This report can have a basic format, or you can extend it and change it in a way that fits best with your company’s needs.

 In the Sources part of the statement, the business owner should mention the funding sources on a line-by-line basis.
 Similarly, the Uses section should reflect on a line-by-line basis the company’s plan on how to use these funds.

 Ideally, the Sources and Uses section of this statement should match, or the Sources section should be bigger.

 If the Sources section is bigger than the Uses section, it means that the company has more funds than it needs for the current business activities.
 In this case, the company may plan an extension of the business or other cash flow distribution ways.

 Otherwise, if the Uses section is bigger than the Sources section, it means that the company requires additional equity.